Jessica Dubroff

-Jessica Whitney Dubroff (May 5, 1988 – April 11, 1996) was a seven-year-old American trainee pilot who died while attempting to become the youngest person to fly a light aircraft across the United States.
-On day two of her attempt, the Cessna 177B Cardinal single-engine aircraft, piloted by her flight instructor, Joe Reid, crashed during a rainstorm immediately after takeoff from Cheyenne Regional Airport in Cheyenne, Wyoming, killing Dubroff, her 57-year-old father Lloyd Dubroff, and Reid.
+Jessica Whitney Dubroff (May 5, 1988 – April 11, 1996) was a seven-year-old American student pilot who died while attempting to become the youngest person to fly a light aircraft across the United States.
+On the second day of her attempt, the Cessna 177B Cardinal single-engine aircraft, piloted by her flight instructor, Joe Reid, crashed during a rainstorm immediately after takeoff from Cheyenne Regional Airport in Cheyenne, Wyoming, killing Dubroff, her 57-year-old father Lloyd Dubroff, and Reid.

 Although billed by the media as a pilot, Dubroff was not legally able to be a pilot because of her age.
 She did not possess a medical certificate or a student pilot certificate, since a medical certificate requires a minimum age of 16 and a pilot certificate requires a minimum age of 17, according to U.S. Federal Aviation Administration (FAA) regulations.
 At the time of her trip, there was no record-keeping body that recognized any feats by underage pilots.
 Nevertheless, local, national, and international news media picked up and publicized Dubroff's story, and closely followed her attempt.

 The U.S. National Transportation Safety Board (NTSB) investigated the crash and concluded that the fatality was caused by Reid's improper decision to take off in poor weather conditions, his overloading the aircraft, and his failure to maintain airspeed.
 The three factors resulted in a stall and subsequent fatal crash in a residential neighborhood.
 The NTSB also determined that "contributing to the [instructor's] decision to take off was a desire to adhere to an overly ambitious itinerary, in part, because of media commitments."

 Early life

-Jessica Whitney Dubroff was born on May 5, 1988 to Lisa Blair Hathaway and Lloyd Dubroff in Falmouth, Massachusetts, and moved to the San Francisco Bay Area when she was four.
+Jessica Whitney Dubroff was born on May 5, 1988, to Lisa Blair Hathaway and Lloyd Dubroff in Falmouth, Massachusetts, and moved to the San Francisco Bay Area when she was four.
 She was of Ukrainian and Polish descent on her paternal side; the Dubroff surname is an anglicization of Dubrovsky that was adopted when her paternal ancestors came to the United States.
-Dubroff grew up in an unconventional lifestyle: she was homeschooled and wasn't allowed toys or TV.
+Dubroff grew up in an unconventional lifestyle.
+She was homeschooled and was not allowed to play with toys or watch television.